DWDB-TV: Digital channels

-According to a December 2017 press release, the station's upgraded signal transmission expanded its coverage to include Metro Manila, Rizal, Cavite, Laguna, Bulacan, and parts of Pampanga, Bataan, Nueva Ecija, and Batangas.
+According to the December 31, 2017 press release, the station's upgraded signal transmission expanded its coverage to include the Metro Manila, Rizal, Cavite, Laguna, Bulacan, and parts of Pampanga, Bataan, Nueva Ecija, Batangas and Baguio City.

-On April 24, 2019, GMA/Citynet announced that it would terminate its blocktime agreement with ZOE Broadcasting Network by the end of May 2019.
-The decision came after the release of GMA's 2018 financial report, which revealed a significant increase in lease payments to ZOE over the past three years, rising from ₱899.89 million in 2016 to nearly one billion pesos by 2018.
-Third-party sources speculated that Channel 11 would begin simulcasting ZOE's sister station, DZOZ-DTV Channel 33, following the termination of the agreement.
+On April 24, 2019, The GMA Network & the Citynet announced that it would terminate its blocktime agreement with ZOE TV by the end of May 2019.
+The decision came after the release of GMA's June 2018 financial report, which revealed a significant increase in lease payments to ZOE over the past three years, rising from ₱899.90 million on December 31, 2016 to nearly one billion pesos by October 1, 2018.
+Third-party sources speculated that the Channel 11 Manila would begin simulcasting ZOE's sister station, Light TV Channel 33, following the termination of the agreement.
 However, ZOE had yet to issue an official statement regarding its future plans.
-Meanwhile, GMA News TV Manila's intellectual property, including master control, sales operations, and employees, was successfully transferred to DWDB-TV on June 4, 2019, for the remainder of the analog broadcast period.
+Meanwhile, GMA News TV International's intellectual property, including master control, sales operations, and employees, was successfully transferred & scanned to DWDB-TV on June 3, 2019 at 23:58 on selected digital TV boxes, for the remainder of the final analog broadcast period.

-On May 15, 2019, GMA Network began transmitting its digital test broadcast on UHF Channel 15 (479.143 MHz), which was officially assigned as its permanent frequency by the National Telecommunications Commission.
+On May 15, 2019, GMA Network began transmitting its digital test broadcast on the UHF Channel 15 (479.143 MHz), which was officially assigned as the permanent frequency issued by the National Telecommunications Commission.

-Starting February 27, 2023, DWDB-TV's feed, along with GMA Network's other digital stations, began broadcasting in 16:9 widescreen format.
+On February 27, 2023, DWDB-TV's feed, along with GMA Network's other digital stations, began broadcasting in 16:9 widescreen format.
 This update marked the transition from the previous fullscreen resolution (4:3), improving reception across both analog and digital signals via free TV and various cable and satellite providers.
 This shift followed nearly 28 years of utilizing the older video picture resolution.